mayan-edms/Mayan-EDMS/docs/topics/features.rst

   * **Mayan EDMS** being written using the Django_ framework, can be translated to practically any language spoken in the world.
     For a list of translated languages have a look at Transifex_.

-* :doc:`Multilingual OCR support <../topics/ocr>`.
+* Multilingual OCR support.

-  * Multilingual OCR is provided as supported by the available language backends of the OCR engine tesseract.
+  * Current language of the document is passed to the corresponding OCR engine to increase the rate of data vs. recognition errors.

-* :doc:`Plugable storage backends <../topics/file_storage>` (File based and GridFS included).
+* :doc:`Plugable storage backends <../topics/file_storage>`.

   * Very easy to use 3rd party plugins such as the ones available for Amazon EC2.